BMW iX7 (X7 Electric) arrives in 2027; BMW Alpina iX7 100 in development: Report

 Charging & Range

 A module-less battery pack with cylindrical NMC cells and a net capacity of about 120 kWh should power the motors.
-It should have an operating voltage of at least around 700 volts and support charging at 400 kW, going up from 10% to 80% SoC in a little over 20 minutes.
+It should have an operating voltage of at least around 700 volts and support charging at 400 kW, going from 10% to 80% SoC in a little over 20 minutes.
 At full capacity, it will likely deliver a range of around 350 miles.

 Production